Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 • Face piercings are acceptable if they aren’t too big.

-• Jewelry or accessories like bracelets, watches, fancy rings, or dangly necklaces are not allowed.
+• Jewelry or accessories, such as bracelets, watches, fancy rings, or dangly necklaces, are not allowed.
 Earrings are okay, but they have to be small.

 • Plain wedding bands are acceptable.